Bedross Der Matossian

 2010

 Bedross Der Matossian is a Professor of Modern Middle East History in the Department of History at the University of Nebraska-Lincoln.
 Born and raised in Jerusalem, he is a graduate of the Hebrew University of Jerusalem, where he began his graduate studies in the Department of Islamic and Middle Eastern Studies.
 He completed his Ph.D. in Middle East History in the Department of Middle Eastern, South Asian, and African Studies at Columbia University in 2008.
 From 2008 to 2010, he was a Lecturer of Middle East History in the Faculty of History at the Massachusetts Institute of Technology (MIT).
-For the Spring quarter 2014 he was appointed as the Dumanian Visiting Professor in the University of Chicago.
-His areas of interest include ethnic politics in the Middle East, inter-ethnic violence in the Ottoman Empire, Palestinian history, and the history of Armenian Genocide.
+For the Spring quarter of 2014, he was appointed as the Dumanian Visiting Professor at the University of Chicago.
+His areas of interest include ethnic politics in the Middle East, inter-ethnic violence in the Ottoman Empire, Palestinian history, and the history of the Armenian Genocide.

 For more info see https://un-lincoln.academia.edu/BedrossDerMatossian.